Respiratory Protection: Hazard Assessments

 Respiratory hazards are tricky, sometimes obvious and immediately felt and other times unseen and not felt but equally dangerous.
 Understanding how to protect yourself is absolutely essential to keep our lungs breathing easy.

-APF of 10 indicates a respirator safeguards against exposures up to 10 times the PEL for that hazard.
+An APF of 10 means the respirators can protect against exposure levels up to 10 times the PEL for that hazard.

 And here’s a pro tip: Make sure your respirator plays nicely with any other protective gear you need, like safety glasses or hard hats.
 Everything should fit together seamlessly without compromising functionality.

-Inhaling the wrong stuff could hit you hard or creep up on you overtime, so let’s be proactive and protect those lungs.
+Inhaling the wrong stuff could hit you hard or creep up on you overtime, protect those lungs.
 Choose the right gear for the job, and keep long-term hazards from wrecking havoc.
 Stay safe, breathe easy!

 Browse our respiratory protection here.